dotnet/runtime/docs/design/features/native-hosting.md

   * `hdt_winrt_activation` - removed WinRT activation entry-point.
 This delegate is not supported for .NET 5 or newer.
 * `delegate` - when successful, the native function pointer to the requested runtime functionality.

-Initially the function will only work if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.
-Later on this could be relaxed to allow being used in combination with `hostfxr_initialize_for_dotnet_command_line`.
+In .NET Core 3.0 the function only works if `hostfxr_initialize_for_runtime_config` was used to initialize the host context.

-Initially there might be a limitation of calling this function only once on a given host context to simplify the implementation.
-Currently we don't have a scenario where it would be absolutely required to support multiple calls.
+In .NET 5 the function also works if `hostfxr_initialize_for_dotnet_command_line` was used to initialize the host context.
+And it will also work if `host_context_handle` is specified as `nullptr` in which case it will operate on the first context created.

 ### Cleanup